neo4j-devtools/relate/documentation/NEO4J_ON_WINDOWS.md

 Some versions of Neo4j (+4.1.10, +4.2.8, +4.3.0, enterprise only) now include
 the `unsupported.dbms.shutdown` procedure that can be used to gracefully shutdown the DBMS effectively removing the first Windows caveat.

+This procedure is used only by Relate, it's not officially supported and is subject to change.